D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q114:

-You plan to depoly a new Azure web app and teh deployment must support autoscaling to 20 instances of teh web app.
+You plan to depoly a new Azure web app and the deployment must support autoscaling to 20 instances of the web app.

 You need to create a App Service plan that support this deployment.
 You must minimize cost.